canonical/hotsos/doc/source/contrib/scenarios.rst

 Checks are evaluated independently of each other and the results are saved for subsequent :ref:`Decision<decision>` when forming :ref:`Conclusions<conclusions>`.
 They are also only evaluated when referenced from a :ref:`Decision<decision>` (basically lazy loaded).
-Also, checks that are :ref:`logically grouped <LogicalCollection>` are evaluated until the minimum number of items has been evaluated to determine the outcome of that group.
+Also, checks that are :ref:`logically grouped <LogicalGroupings>` are evaluated until the minimum number of items has been evaluated to determine the outcome of that group.